1j01/wavey/README.md

 ### Future Features

-Note how the bar with beat markings is a track.
+* Note how the bar with beat markings is a track.
 It would become a metronome when unmuted.
+It's a simplification of the concepts over DAWs which traditionally have a separate metronome.
+There will still need to be a way to specify the BPM, and it would also be good to have BPM detection and variable BPM support (possibly tying into some general automation system).

-Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
+* Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
-**Currently this breaks pasting, among other things.**
+**This was partially implemented, and it broke pasting, among other things.**

-You will be able to "precord" up to five minutes or as long as precording has been enabled.
+* You will be able to "precord" up to five minutes as long as precording has been enabled.

-MIDI is a possibility.

-Embedding.
-Plugins.
-Desktop apps.
+* MIDI is a possibility.
+It might involve an expanded view to edit the notes, but it would be inline in the track.

+* Plugins

+* Desktop apps; app embedding

-Interoperability with Audacity (exporting/importing project files).
+* Interoperability with Audacity (exporting/importing project files)

-Internationalization and improved accessibility.
+* Internationalization

+* Improve accessibility

 ### TODO